Chikie-Chieka/AutoGen/README.md

 Using the clues you have provided me with ChatDev and the discussion we had, I found a framework called ["AutoGen" by Microsoft](https://github.com/microsoft/autogen) which can support both Local LLM and Commercial AI via API Token.
 A bit of searching for an LLM with free API Token led me to Google AI Studio, which provide me with 2500 API calls a day (or a month?
 I have to check this again), **gemini-2.5-flash** from them should be more than sufficient for this simple program.

 For the initial design of this, we have:
+- 2 Modes for the program to run in, either via entered text (hardcoded to read in a certain format at this moment) or randomised (seeded for consistency)
 - Nurse agents manage patients with varying and worsening severities (1-10 scale, with 10 being worst, and severity increases every few days untreated), responding to events.
 - Randomised events like new arrivals or emergencies under resource constraints (resource is infinite for current test run).
 - The simulation operates on a timeline (e.g., 15 ticks), with performance scored at the end as: +1 for condition improvements, +2 for discharges, -1 for worsenings, and -3 for deaths.
 This proof-of-concept (PoC) focuses on Goal A (independent local simulations) to check feasibility.